vmware/powershell-module-for-simple-supervisor-deployment-at-scale/README.md

 - **Network Configuration**: Management and workload network settings, IP assignments
 - **DNS/NTP**: Server and search domain configuration

 **Configuration Help**: Run `Show-SupervisorJsonConfigurationHelp` to view a detailed reference table with all configuration elements, default value options, and important notes.
+Use the `-Format` parameter to choose the display format (Auto, List, Table, or GridView).

 # Logging